Monster Manual: Monster Manual II

 Monster Manual II was a 160-page hardcover book published in 1983, also credited solely to Gygax.
 The book was a supplement that detailed more than 250 monsters, most of them featuring illustrations.
-Many monsters in the book were taken from previously published adventure modules.
+Many monsters in the book were taken from previously published adventure modules, in particular quite a number from S4: Lost Caverns of Tsojcanth, and a dozen devils that had been first published in the pages of Dragon magazine.
 The book contained random encounter tables for dungeon and wilderness settings built from the monsters in the Monster Manual, Fiend Folio, and Monster Manual II.
-Some of its contents were taken from various AD&D adventure modules, in particular quite a number from S4: Lost Caverns of Tsojcanth, and a dozen new devils that had been first published in the pages of Dragon magazine.
 Like the Fiend Folio before it, the monsters in Monster Manual II listed the experience point value for each monster within the entry.
 The Monster Manual II along with the First Edition Unearthed Arcana book featured quite a number of monsters, races, and places from Gary Gygax's home Greyhawk campaign world.